-- 7.1 Impact on Character and Appearance - 7.1.1 Policy CP1 of the Core Strategy (adopted October 2011) seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy relates to design and states that in seeking a high standard of design, the Council will expect development proposals to have regard to the local context and conserve or enhance the character, amenities and quality of an area. - 7.1.2 Policy DM1 and Appendix 2 of the Development Management Policies LDD (DMP LDD) (adopted July 2013) set out that development should not have a significant impact on the visual amenities of the area. - 7.1.3 Policy 2 of the Chorleywood Neighbourhood Development Plan states that all developments must demonstrate how they are in keeping with, and where possible enhance, the Special Characteristics of Chorleywood and that all development should seek to make a positive contribution to the 'street scene' by way of frontage, building line, scale and design. - 7.1.4 It is not considered that the proposed alterations to the driveway and frontage would result in harm to the character and appearance of the area.
+- 7.2.7 This application proposes changes to the external finish materials of the dwelling.
+These include relatively modern finish materials such as white render and grey framed windows.
+Given the general variance of the street scene of Whitelands Avenue, it is not considered that there would be an in principle objection to a dwelling of a more modern and contemporary character and it is not considered that the proposed materials would result in harm to the character of the dwelling or street scene. - 7.2.8 It is not considered that the proposed alterations to the driveway and frontage would result in harm to the character and appearance of the area.
 The existing frontage is currently made up of lawn, hard and soft landscaping features including a series of raised brick-clad planters, raised steps and an area of paving to accommodate two car parking spaces.
 The proposal to accommodate one additional parking space and associated works such as the construction of new retaining walls would slightly alter its existing appearance however it is not considered however that harm would arise as a result.
 The frontage would retain a significant portion of soft landscaping along with the proposed increased driveway size and it is not considered that the frontage would appear out of character with the dwelling or street scene particularly given the driveway alterations made across Whitelands Avenue as a whole.
 The submitted plans indicate that the proposed retaining walls would have a brickwork finish and subject to a condition requiring that brickwork to match the existing dwelling, it is considered that this would result in an acceptable appearance to the frontage, which may reduce the number of different facing materials when compared to the existing situation.

-7.1.5 In summary, it is not considered that the proposed development would result in an adverse impact on the character or appearance of the host dwelling, street scene or area and the proposal would be acceptable in accordance with Policies CP1 and CP12 of the Core Strategy, Policy DM1 and Appendix 2 of the Development Management Policies document and Policy 2 of the Chorleywood Neighbourhood Development Plan (Referendum Version) (2020).
+It is not considered that the extension to the rear patio would result in any harm to the character and appearance of the dwelling or street scene. - 7.2.9 In summary, it is not considered that the proposed development would result in an adverse impact on the character or appearance of the host dwelling, street scene or area and the proposal would be acceptable in accordance with Policies CP1 and CP12 of the Core Strategy, Policy DM1 and Appendix 2 of the Development Management Policies document and Policy 2 of the Chorleywood Neighbourhood Development Plan.

-7.2 Impact on amenity of neighbours
+7.3 Impact on amenity of neighbours